czegiati/Analyzer/README.md

 </OR>
 ```

-It will return the AbstractCondition class, and you can get its value by using the getValue() method.
+It will return an AbstractCondition object, and you can get its value by using the getValue() method.